nopnop2002/Arduino-ESPAT-TCP/README.md

 # MQTT_via_ESP01
 MQTT from UNO/NANO/ProMini/STM32F103 using ESP8266's AT firmware.
+And Simple Socket Client/Server using ESP8266's AT firmware.
 You can Pubish / Subscribe with NO EHERNET board such as UNO.

 ![mqtt-slide](https://user-images.githubusercontent.com/6020549/33786720-89155228-dcad-11e7-84b5-fd44cdcd7a0a.JPG)

 # Flash AT firmware to ESP-01.